-My name is Lisa Eng-Sarne and I am running for West St. Paul City Council in 2020!
+My name is Lisa Eng-Sarne and I am running for re-election to the West St. Paul City Council in 2024!
 If we haven’t met in person (we should fix that), let me tell you a little more about myself.
-My husband, Chad, and I purchased our home on Emerson Avenue West nine years ago and have loved every minute living here.
+My husband, Chad, and I purchased our home on Emerson Avenue West thirteen years ago and have loved every minute living here.
 We were looking for an affordable home in a safe and connected community, and we found that in West St. Paul.
 At that time, I worked at the state legislature where I gained insight on how to advocate for my city and how to respectfully debate.
 Additionally, I gained a better understanding of the public and private partnerships it takes to build a successful city and how to best serve my constituency.

 In the private sector, I have over fifteen years of experience in communications, public relations, marketing, and project management.
 Distilling complicated information for the public to better understand has always been a part of my work.
 For 11 years, I was also a leader on and off the track for the Minnesota RollerGirls, now known as Minnesota Roller Derby.
 In addition to captaining teams and playing the sport of roller derby, I helped raise over $100,000 for charity partners.
 Every winter, I also participate in the Polar Plunge for Special Olympics Minnesota, raising thousands of dollars for the organization.
 My younger sister, Molly, is a Special Olympics athlete and she is a huge motivator behind my support.
-I grew up just down the road from here, in Maplewood, and attended North St. Paul High School, where I once scored three goals in one game against South St. Paul’s hockey team (I feel like that’s a must-mention in West St. Paul).
+I grew up just down the road from here, in Maplewood, and attended North St. Paul High School, where in one game I scored three goals in one game against South St. Paul’s hockey team (I feel like that’s a must-mention in West St. Paul).
 My mom is a lunch lady in the Maplewood-622 School District, and my dad is a union electrician.
 Following high school, I graduated from the College of St. Benedict/St. John’s University, with a degree in communication and a minor in peace studies and conflict resolution.

 I’ve also volunteered for Ramsey County SOS as an advocate for survivors of sexual assault.
 This involved hospital outreach, as well as staffing a 24-hour crisis line.
 While this work was difficult, it gave me a better understanding of police and emergency services, public health, and access issues that many people face.
 Being a crisis advocate also has helped me be a better advocate for all citizens.